 This course includes a survey of the major approaches to and issues in relating psychology to Christianity.
 Psychology and Christianity will be compared in relation to their views of the nature of the human being, the sources of truth, sin and psychopathology, change and sanctification, and other factors.
-Fall.
-Prerequisites: 6 hours of psychology and 6 hours of religion.
+Fall, Online.
+Prerequisites: 18 hours of psychology and 6 hours of religion or instructor approval.